-Reports: Former Gitmo detainee to get $10 million from Canada
+Reports: Former Guantanamo detainee to get $10 million from Canada | CNN

 Story highlights

-- Omar Khadr was 15 when the United States took him into custody on an Afghan battlefield
+Omar Khadr was 15 when the US took him into custody on an Afghan battlefield

-Omar Khadr, who was 15 at the time of his capture and is now 30, had sued the Canadian government for violating international law by allegedly not protecting its citizen and conspiring with his US captors, who he says abused him.
+Omar Khadr, 30, had sued the Canadian government for violating international law by allegedly not protecting its citizen and conspiring with his US captors, who he says abused him.

+Under a plea deal with US military prosecutors in 2010, Khadr admitted to throwing a grenade during a 2002 firefight in Afghanistan that killed a member of a US Army Special Forces unit.
+He was 15 at the time of the blast.

-The Toronto Star reported he will receive less than the $20 million he was seeking but more than $10 million Canadian.
+On Tuesday, the Toronto Star reported he will receive less than the $20 million he was seeking but $10.5 million Canadian dollars (US $8 million).

 Canadian Prime Minister Justin Trudeau, when asked Tuesday about the settlement and the apology, said to CNN partner CBC News and other media: “There is a judicial process underway that has been underway for a number of years now and we are anticipating I think, a number of people are, the judicial process is coming to its conclusion.”